-City Council on June 2, 2015 is scheduled to consider an update to the Economic Health Strategic Plan.
-The proposed plan emphasizes more connections to the Social Sustainability and Environmental Services departments and addresses five key themes:
+City Council on June 2 adopted an upated Economic Health Strategic Plan, which emphasizes more connections to the Social Sustainability and Environmental Services departments and addresses five key themes:

 After 30 years, it's time to refresh Old Town Square.
 As part of the vibrant Downtown experience, the public plaza portion of Old Town Square has been heavily used over the last 30 years.
 The infrastructure is reaching the end of its lifecycle and maintenance costs have increased, making it more feasible to create and implement a renovation plan.
 The Downtown Development Authority and its project team are committed to creating a high-quality, public gathering space that accommodates a variety of activities.